 Business class includes extra legroom, a comfortable seat, and complimentary non-alcoholic beverages; ask the cafe car attendant for more details.

-Additionally, Business Class customers receive a 25% bonus on Amtrak Guest Rewards points, and if you are leaving from Chicago, business class passengers can use the Metropolitan Lounge for a fee!
+Additionally, Business Class customers receive a 25% bonus on Amtrak Guest Rewards points.
+If you are departing from Chicago, Business Class passengers can use the Metropolitan Lounge for a fee.

 Wi-fi & Entertainment